 - can’t be underestimated especially the positive outcomes on families as seen in the Norfolk Admiral Nurse Pilot Evaluation Report.
 The report shows the impact of the Admiral Nurse service with a massive direct saving of £426,601!

-Some final thoughts, the last few years have seen a concerted effort by Dementia UK to increase awareness and reach of Admiral Nurses.
-In the previous year, they’ve extended the opening hours of their helpline services, increased the number of Admiral Nurses Clinics available, and increased the number of Admiral Nurses, particularly in underserved communities like BAME, people with learning disabilities and younger people.
+Some final thoughts, the last few years has seen a concerted effort by Dementia UK to increase awareness and reach of Admiral Nurses.
+They’ve extended the opening hours of their helpline services, increased the number of Admiral Nurses Clinics available, and increased the number of Admiral Nurses, particularly in underserved communities like BAME, people with learning disabilities and younger people.
 You can read more in their Dementia UK Annual Report 2021